Verseium/web3-react-native/README.md

 2. Text is like p in comparison
 3. The elements should be wrapped inside a <View> tag.
 4. StyleSheet is used for styling components
+5. The styles key should be camelCase
+6. The styles value should be inside inverted commas

 ```
 Basic anaotmy of the file